|For Immediate Release

 IN HIS OFFICE ON CAMPUS

 SANTA ANA – A high school janitor was convicted today of sexually assaulting a special education student in his campus office after grooming her with gifts, money, candy, and cards.
-Luis Antonio Mejia, 50, Orange, pleaded guilty to the court to two felony counts of sexual penetration by foreign object of an incompetent victim, two felony counts of lewd acts upon a dependant person by a caretaker, two felony counts of sexual penetration by foreign object of a minor, and one misdemeanor count of child annoyance.
+Luis Antonio Mejia, 50, Orange, pleaded guilty to the court to two felony counts of sexual penetration by foreign object of an incompetent victim, two felony counts of lewd acts upon a dependent person by a caretaker, two felony counts of sexual penetration by foreign object of a minor, and one misdemeanor count of child annoyance.
 Mejia faces a maximum sentence of 12 years and eight months in state prison at his sentencing on Feb.
 5, 2010, in Department C-55, Central Justice Center, Santa Ana.
 He is out of custody on $250,000 bail pending sentencing.

 At the time of the crime, Mejia had worked as a janitor at El Modena High School in Orange for 12 years.
 Between Dec.
 1, 2008, and April 30, 2009, he sexually assaulted Jane Doe, a special education student.
 Over the course of several months, Mejia groomed Jane Doe by giving her gifts, money, and candy.
 He exchanged written notes with the victim, including “I love you” cards and more than 100 calls and text messages during a 1-month period.